Whole Body Approach

 Despite this, you might return home with three separate prescriptions, and each one of these will be synthesised chemicals made by a pharmaceutical company.
 Many medications are life-saving, so you must always take what you have been prescribed and follow the advice given to you by your doctor or specialist.

 For doctors, understanding the cause of any symptom is often something that can be different between seeing one person and the next.
-The approach is generally to run tests to show that an ailment is existing, and then make out the prescription.
-Because of hierarchical pressures, people are often not referred to a consultant or specialist services.
+The approach is generally to run diagnostic tests to show that an ailment is existing, and then make out the prescription or refer for treatments or to specialists.
+Because of hierarchical pressures and shortages of services people are often not referred to a consultant or specialist services if there are other treatments to try first.

 The information we provide incorporates a holistic approach; we are going to look at as many of the common health issues associated with brain injury as we can.